skipcloud/note/README.md

 `note [--list|-l] [--search|-s <name>] [--text-search|-t <text...>] [--] [<name>]`

+`note` on its own will open the directory.
+Behaviour is dependent on your editor.

 `note [--] <name>` will look in your notes directory for a note with that name, if it doesn't find one it will create a new one.
 If there are multiple notes with that name you are presented with a choice.
 The `--` will enable you to have dashes at